fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/size.md

 ### **Return Value**

-Returns the size of a node value.
+The size of a node value.

-???
-Example
+???+ Example

     ```cpp
     #include <iomanip>